-Zenyatta Ventures Ltd. (the "Company") was incorporated as 1774119 Ontario Limited on July 29, 2008 under the laws of the province of Ontario, Canada.
-The Company changed its name to Zenyatta Ventures Ltd. on November 24, 2009.
-The shares of the Company began trading on the TSX Venture Exchange in December 2010.
+Zenyatta Ventures Ltd. (the "Company") was incorporated on July 29, 2008 under the laws of the province of Ontario, Canada.
 The principal business of the Company is to identify and evaluate opportunities for the acquisition of an interest in mineral exploration assets or businesses and, once identified, to negotiate an acquisition or participation.
 The address of the Company's executive office is 1224 Amber Drive, Thunder Bay, Ontario, P7B 6M5, Canada.